-2020-01 - Control Finding
+2021-01 - Control Finding

 As is common in small operations, management has chosen to engage the auditor to propose certain year-end adjusting journal entries and to prepare the Council's annual financial statements.
 Consistent with this decision, internal controls over the preparation of year-end adjusting entries and annual financial statements, complete with notes, in accordance with generally accepted accounting principles have not been established, nor does management have the ability to perform these functions in-house.
 Under generally accepted auditing standards, this condition represents a control deficiency that is also considered to be a material weakness in internal controls.
-This condition is intentional and results from management balancing the Council's financial complexity with the appropriate level of accounting expertise.
-It is not cost effective for the Council to prepare its annual financial statements in-house.

-2020-01 - Control Finding (Continued)
+2021-01 - Control Finding (Continued)